msvivianso/wwc-basic-blog/README.md

 Let's go to the bottom right corner of Sublime.
 We should be able to click and choose the language we are using, so go ahead and select HTML from the list of languages.

-Let's start by creating the base of our HTML file.
+Now, let's start by creating the base of our HTML file.
 In your index.html file, add the following code:

 ```bash
 <!DOCTYPE html>